 Joanne Mengel is a library assistant in the Information Services department at the Fond du Lac Public Library, with over 30 years of library experience.
 She coordinates the library's Homebound Program, and creates and processes interlibrary loan requests.
 Most days you will find her at the Help Desk on the first floor providing reader's advisory.
 She is an avid reader of just about any genre, but has a soft spot for romance and chick-lit.
 Look for her blog posts on the library website, where she will be posting reviews of everything from the latest thrillers to the "warm and fuzzies".
 You can contact her via email at [email protected]

 Laurie is the Administrative Assistant at the library.
 You'll usually find her hiding in the basement crunching numbers in her office, but occasionally she shows her face doing odd things throughout the library.
 She spends a lot of time on the side at the library enjoying all the books and fun programs with her children.
-Although not a huge reader herself, she absolutely loves reading books to children!!!!
+She absolutely loves reading books to children!!!!
 Away from the library, you'll usually find her playing sports, or enjoying watching her children play them.

 You can reach her by email at [email protected] or by phone at (920) 929-7080 ext.3949.

-Sarah Newton is the Children's Services Coordinator and heads the children's department.
-She recently moved from Virginia to Fond du Lac because she fell in love with both the library and Lakeside Park!
-Sarah has been in libraries for almost six years and is excited to become a part of another great library system.
-She adores any book that will make her laugh, such as My Little Sister Ate One Hare by Bill Grossman and the Regarding the . . . series by Kate Klise and thinks that one of the best parts of libraries is sharing great books.
+Sarah Newton is the Youth Services Coordinator and heads the children's and teen department.
+She moved from Virginia to Fond du Lac in 2012 and yes, she still loves the snow in Wisconsin.
+Sarah has been in libraries for almost seven years and continually looks for ways to keep the library in the forefront of people's minds.
+She adores any book that will make her laugh, such as That is Not a Good Idea by Mo Willems and the Regarding the . . . series by Kate Klise and thinks that one of the best parts of libraries is still sharing great books.
 Stop in and see her or email her at [email protected]!

 Susan works at the Help Desk on first floor and the Reference Desk on second floor—but only at one desk at a time!
 She enjoys reading books that have a Wisconsin connection, feature dogs, are humorous, intriguing, historical, or are literary “book club type” books.
 She is happiest when she can find a book that combines all of those qualities.
 You can reach Susan at [email protected]